datacraft-dsc/DEPs/6/README.md

 * This OEP does not prescribe the exact type of compute services offered.
 It is open to service provider implementations to define them, providing that they conform with this API specification
 * This OEP does not cover service discovery.
-* The OEP is not intended to apply to services where invocation / access is off-chain (e.g. high volume APIs or queue services)
 * This OEP does not describe subscribable services, such as access to a dashboard for a fixed time period.
 * This OEP does not describe details of installation of the service and/or its dependencies.